-The most important step in service design is designing your service according to customer needs and expectations.
-Ask your customers for their feedback, and actually listen to what they have to say.
+One of the most important steps in service design is designing your service according to customer needs and expectations.
+Ask your customers for feedback, and listen to what they have to say.

-The entire process of updating their menu was based around users and their feedback.
-So, it made sense that the restaurant did well with that sandwich; after all, users voted for that sandwich to return, so Clover knew there would be high demand for it when back in stock.
+The entire menu updating process was based around users and their feedback.
+So, it made sense that the restaurant did well with that sandwich; after all, users voted for it to return, so Clover knew there would be high demand for it when it was back in stock.

 2. Involve users in every step of the process.

-Along the same vein, users want to feel empowered to be a part of the brand.
-Just as brands want insights into the customer journey, loyal customers want insights into a brand's journey, too.
-This also engages customers more to take part in matters related to the brand.
+Similarly to feel empowered to be a part of the brand.
+Just as brands want insights into the customer journey, loyal customers also want insights into a brand's journey.
+This also engages customers more to participate in matters related to the brand.

 Clover holds a weekly Food Development Meeting at their East Cambridge CloverHUB location.
 These meetings are open to the public.
-Employees can experiment with creative new menu items, which are passed out to other employees, as well as customers, to taste test.
+Employees can experiment with creative new menu items, which are passed out to other employees and customers, to taste test.
 Customers can offer verbal feedback on the items they try, which are taken into consideration by Clover when considering whether or not to test out the recipe in their restaurants as a menu item.

 3. Employ brand transparency.

-Service design reminds brands to design their services to be completely transparent with customers.
+Service design reminds brands to design their services transparently with customers.
 What attracts customers to a specific brand's services is knowing that the brand, itself, can be trusted.
-A service that always exceeds expectations is what transforms one-time customers into lifetime customers.
+A service that consistently exceeds expectations is what transforms one-time customers into lifetime customers.

-The brand's ability to be honest about its mistakes, coupled with its emphasis on prioritizing the customer experience, is what has transformed its audience into a cult-like following.
+The brand's ability to be honest about its mistakes, coupled with its emphasis on prioritizing the customer experience, has transformed its audience into a cult-like following.

 4. Base the design around steps of the customer journey.

-It's best to design your service around the stages of the customer journey: discovery, education, purchase, post-purchase engagement, and advocacy.
+It's best to design your service around the customer journey stages: discovery, education, purchase, post-purchase engagement, and advocacy.
 This is because it's easy to rest easy once a customer has reached a certain step in this journey.
-However, if you don't continue to interact with that customer, they will forget about your brand, lose interest, or move onto a competitor.
+However, if you don't continue to interact with that customer, they will forget about your brand, lose interest, or move on to a competitor.

-One way in which Clover excels at this centers on moving customers from the purchase stage to post-purchase engagement.
+One way Clover excels at this is moving customers from the purchase stage to post-purchase engagement.
 Once you make your first purchase with Clover, it asks you for your email address.
 Once given, Clover thanks you for your purchase and encourages you to download its app to unlock discounts, blog posts, live menus, and more.
-This entices customers to download the app, which offers many ways for them to further interact with the brand.
+This entices customers to download the app, which offers many ways to interact further with the brand.

-It's important to always have a next step in place.
-In order to meet and exceed customer expectations, brands have to plan ahead for how to move customers along the customer lifecycle until they become brand evangelists.
+It's essential to always have the next step in place.
+To meet and exceed customer expectations, brands must plan how to move customers along the customer lifecycle until they become brand evangelists.